-This course will examine the evolving roles of law enforcement and homeland security.
+This course will focus on the evolving roles of law enforcement and homeland security.
 An overview presented on All Hazards, approach to emergency management and the efforts to align preparedness, incident management, and emergency response plans from various agencies (federal, state, local, tribal, private sector, and non-governmental).
 Reviewing and discussing the various strategies specific to law enforcement and best practices to include examining the terrorist events of 9/11 and what roles law enforcement should play in preventing and responding to terrorism and the aftermath of an event.
-Finally, an understanding on the many dimensions of homeland security that includes critical infrastructures, maritime security, border security, and the ramping up of air security.
+The course will also survey other dimensions of homeland security, such as critical infrastructures, maritime security, and the ramping up of air security.
 Students who have taken PSA 360 should not take this course.
 (3 credits)

 - CRJ 101: Criminal Justice